-Other changes such as a change of address or phone number can and should be reported to the Plan when they occur through a MAP or MyCPG Accounts submission.
+Other changes (e.g., of address or phone number) can and should be reported to the Plan when they occur through MAP or MyCPG Accounts.

 Required Information and Documentation

 All of the information requested on MAP or MyCPG Accounts (such as Social Security Number and date of birth) is required in order for a Plan election or other change to be processed.